The In-App message is a powerful way to reach your users contextually during their use of the application.

 In-App priority level feature

-To make sure that the campaign will be shown to the right user at the right time, set a targeting using native and custom attributes and select a specific display event using a custom event and label.
+To make sure that the automation will be shown to the right user at the right time, set a targeting using native and custom attributes and select a specific display event using a custom event and label.

 For example, ask a non-logged user to create an account when he adds a product to his wishlist.